Tessalator/EnterpriseApplication/README.md

 Enterprise Application
 =====================

-Applications for Common Business Needs - Using the Enterprise Reference Models
+Simple Applications for Common Business Needs

 Enterprise is an overall project to help eliminate building the same application over and over.